Are You Ready for Smooth, Healthy Skin?

 Blackheads and whiteheads are close to the surface and associated with minimal inflammation.
 Pimples (red bumps) occur if the blockage is a little deeper in the skin.
 A pus-filled pimple can form if the process is deeper still, with more inflammation.
 A painful cyst or nodule occurs when the blockage is very deep with intense inflammation.

-If you’re suffering from acne or acne scarring, contact Dr. Zimmet today to set up a consultation and discuss which treatment options are right for you.
+If you’re suffering from acne or acne scarring, call us today at (512) 485-7700 to set up your consultation and discuss which treatment options are right for you.